dosadi/hydra/README.md

 ### Windows / Visual Studio (libhydra and tools)

+For contributor notes and a more detailed development workflow, see `CONTRIBUTING.md`.

 This repo ships a minimal CMake build for host-side components (libhydra and optional POSIX tools).

 ```